 1 male had his throat slashed with garden hoe

 1 male had his throat cut with kitchen knife

 1 female had her throat cut with knife

 1 male impaled on sign post

-1 female through neck, pickaxe thrown to the back
+1 female stabbed through the neck, pickaxe thrown to the back